-As at 31 December 2015, the Bank had total assets of €900.6m (2014: €689.1m), having incurred a post-tax loss of €9.4m (2014: loss of €6.5m).

-The Bank is expected to continue to maintain a positive cash position on its own account for the foreseeable future.
-The Bank signed an accordion to the collateralised loan facility for €260m on 30 July 2015.
-The Bank began taking corporate deposits in 2014 and 54% of the Bank's funding now comes from external sources in the form of:
+The Directors note that the Bank recorded its first period of profitability in the fourth quarter of 2016.
+As at 31 December 2016, the Bank had total assets of €1,061.2m (2015: €900.6m), having incurred a post-tax loss of €4.7m (2015: loss of €9.3m).
+The Bank is expected to continue to maintain a positive cash position for the foreseeable future.
+The Bank signed an accordion to the collateralised loan facility for €260m on 30 July 2015 and entered into a Securitised loan structure in 2016 for a committed facility of €600m.
+The Bank has a diverse funding structure, comprised of the following funding sources:

-- · Subordinated debt with Dell Global BV
+- Subordinated debt with Dell Global BV

 - Intercompany Loan with Dell Global BV

 - Collateralised Loan Facility

-- Corporate Deposits
+- Interbank Deposits

 - Parent Guarantees

 - Multi-Currency Notional Pool

-On the basis of the above, the Directors consider it appropriate to prepare the financial statements on a going concern basis having concluded that there are no material uncertainties related to events or conditions that may cast significant doubt on the Bank's ability to continue as a going concern over the period of assessment.
+On the basis of all of the above, the Directors consider it appropriate to prepare the financial statements on a going concern basis having concluded that there are no material uncertainties related to events or conditions that may cast significant doubt on the Bank's ability to continue as a going concern over the period of assessment.